wwchen1110/linked-blog-starter-md/Aesthetic-Mechanic-Merge-Experiment/Spells/Earth.md

 Terra (Earth 1): Reduce the STA of this skill
 Gravitas (Earth 2): Reduce the STA of this skill.
 If this is your only spell this turn, gain HP at the end of the turn (Earth 3):
- (Earth 4): Between casting this and resting, increase your ATK/DEF each turn and decrease them whenever you use a new skill Earth-Mother's Embrace (Earth 5): Until you rest, increase your max HP/STA each turn.
+ (Earth 4): Until you rest, increase your ATK/DEF each turn end and decrease them whenever you use a new skill Earth-Mother's Embrace (Earth 5): Until you rest, increase your max HP/STA each turn.
 Decrease this amount each time you take an action

 Sanctum (Earth 1, Order 1): Channeled ally DEF buff.
 Increase if you imbued last turn